bsc-wdc/compss-doc/COMPSs_Manuals/rtd/source/Sections/02_User_Manual_App_Development.rst

 The MPI executable invocation can also be enriched with parameters, files and prefixes as with the *@binary* decorator through the function parameters and *@task* decorator information.
-Please, check subparagraph [subpar:binary\_decorator] for more details.
+Please, check subparagraph [subpar:binary_decorator] for more details.

 COMPSs decorator
 ''''''''''''''''

-The *@compss* decorator shall be used to define that a task is going to be a COMPSs application.
-It enables to have nested PyCOMPSs/ COMPSs applications.
+The *@compss* decorator shall be used to define that a task is going to be a COMPSs application (:numref:`compss_task_python`).
+It enables to have nested PyCOMPSs/COMPSs applications.

 .. code-block:: python
+    :name: compss_task_python
+    :caption: COMPSs task example

     from pycompss.api.compss import compss